 But your paying is not over yet!
 Once it’s all said and done, you’ll also have to pay the agent’s commission… and that typically comes out of your pocket.

-So, to answer the question, “who pays when selling land in New Jersey, Brooklyn, Queens, Long Island,” the answer is that you’ll pay over and over and the buyer or their bank will pay you once.
+So, to answer the question, “who pays when selling land in North Carolina & New Jersey,” the answer is that you’ll pay over and over and the buyer or their bank will pay you once.

 A lot of sellers are realizing that this is not the best way to sell, especially if you don’t have the cash in hand to cover those expensive up-front costs.
 Sure, it’s nice to gamble on the possibility of getting a higher selling price (although you might not get what you’re asking for the land); it’s no wonder why so many sellers are looking for a faster way to sell land – by getting a fast cash offer and bypassing all of the costly and complicated steps, above.